-Donald F. Robillard, Jr., Chairman Kevin G. Cramton Randy A. Foutch Edward B. Rust, Jr.
+Donald F. Robillard, Jr., Chairman Delaney M. Bellinger Kevin G. Cramton Edward B. Rust, Jr. John D. Zeglis

-PROPOSAL 3

-ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL 3 ADVISORY VOTE ON EXECUTIVE COMPENSATION

-The Company is requesting stockholder approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in this proxy statement.
-The Human Resources Committee of the Board has overseen the development of a compensation program that is described more fully in the Executive Compensation Discussion and Analysis section of this proxy statement, including the related compensation tables and narrative.
+In accordance with Section 14A of the Exchange Act and the related rules of the SEC, the Company is requesting stockholder approval, on an advisory basis, of the compensation of the Company's NEOs as disclosed in this proxy statement.
+The Human Resources Committee has overseen the development of a compensation program that is described more fully in the Executive Compensation Discussion and Analysis section of this proxy statement, including the related compensation tables and narrative.
 Our compensation program is designed to attract and retain qualified executives who are critical to the successful implementation of our strategic business plan.
 Further, we believe that our compensation program promotes a performance-based culture and aligns the interests of executives with those of stockholders by linking a substantial portion of compensation to the Company's performance.
-It balances short-term and long-term compensation opportunities to ensure that the Company meets short-term objectives while continuing to produce value for our stockholders over the long-term.
+It balances short-term and long-term compensation program is appropriate the Company meets short-term objectives while continuing to produce value for our stockholders over the long-term.
 The Company believes that its compensation program is appropriate and has served to accomplish the goals mentioned above.
-In deciding how to vote on this proposal, the Board urges you to consider the Executive Compensation Discussion and Analysis beginning on page 19 of this proxy statement.
+In deciding how to vote on this proposal, the Board urges you to consider the Executive Compensation Discussion and Analysis beginning on page 22 of this proxy statement.